School Year 2023-2024

 Who Is Subject To A Background Check

-All guide candidates must pass a background check prior to becoming an approved guide and thereafter on an annual basis prior to the start of the academic year.
-Prenda will initiate annual renewals in May of each year for returning guides and adults affiliated with each microschool.
+All guide candidates must pass a background check prior to guiding any child that is not their own custodial child and thereafter on an annual basis prior to the start of the academic year.
+Prenda may initiate annual renewals each year for returning guides and adults affiliated with each microschool.
 The following individuals are also subject to background checks:

-- Examples of persons who fall into this category include but are not limited to, volunteers in the microschool environment who will be interacting with students and parents/guardians who wish to drive microschool students other than their own to microschool activities or field trips.
+2. Examples of persons who fall into this category include, but are not limited to, substitute guides, volunteers in the microschool environment who will be interacting with students and parents/guardians who wish to drive microschool students other than their own to microschool activities or field trips.

-There are two types of background checks: (1) premium, which is for guides, and (2) basic, which is for additional microschool individuals.
+There are two types of background checks: (1) premium, which is for guides or persons exerting control over students, and (2) basic, which is for additional adults present in the microschool.
 The basic search runs federal and state data, whereas the premium also runs county-level data.

 Common Parent/Guardian Visits